fastai/fastai_old/docs/developers.md

 and use the output to update `setup.py`.

 When merging make sure to not overwrite minimal version requirements, e.g. `pytorch>#0.5`.
+Also, you should manually clean these up since some will be deps only for doc authors or fastai library contributors; these don't need to be in the main requirements list.

 Cleanup: